-Indian yellow first originated in India in the 15th century, where it was known as piuri or purree.
-The colour was found to have an unusual orange-yellow tone and an optical luminescence that resisted fading and seemed to brighten in sunlight.
-It became popular in India for painting Rajput-style miniatures and frescos, for dying cloth and colouring the walls of houses.
+The intriguing story of Indian Yellow begins in 15th century India.
+The colour was known as piuri, purree, or gogilī – the latter being an Indian form of the Persian term for ‘cow-earth’, which gives us a telling clue as to the pigment’s roots.
+The colour was found to have an unusual orange-yellow tone and an impressive optical luminescence that resisted fading and seemed to brighten in sunlight.
+It subsequently became a popular choice for painting Rajput-style miniatures and frescos, dyeing cotton cloth (calicoes) and colouring the walls of houses.

-The origins and components of Indian yellow were largely unknown at the time.
-For years, soft yellow lumps had been arriving in sealed packages at the London docks from Calcutta in India – some addressed to Messers Winsor & Newton.
+The origins and components of Indian yellow, that had been largely unknown at the time, were gradually coming to light.
+For years, soft yellow lumps had been arriving unquestioned in sealed packages at the London docks from Calcutta in India – some addressed to Messrs Winsor & Newton.
 The dirty yellow balls would be washed and purified, and the greenish and yellow phases separated.
-The precise ingredients of these lumps were not known, but they had a strong odour of ammonia and were suspected of containing snake urine or ox bile, or, in the more popular theory, camel urine.
+The precise ingredients of these pieces of pigment were unidentified, but they gave off a strong odour of ammonia and were suspected of containing snake urine, ox bile or, according to a more popular theory, camel urine.

-In 1883 Sir Joseph Hooker, the explorer, botanist and director of Kew Gardens, tried to get to the bottom of the mystery and wrote a letter to the Indian Department of Revenue and Agriculture to ask about the pigment’s source.
-Many months later he received a reply from a Mr TN Mukharji who wrote that in Mirzapur, Bengal, he had witnessed a group of cowherds (gwalas) feeding their cattle mango leaves and water, so that their urine would turn a very bright shade of yellow.
-He noted that the cows “looked very unhealthy” and undernourished.
-Their urine was collected, boiled and strained to produce a dirty yellow sediment that was then rolled and packaged off to London.
+In 1883 explorer, botanist and director of Kew Gardens Sir Joseph Hooker tried to get to the bottom of the matter.
+He authorised an investigation into the mystery, writing a letter addressed to the Indian Department of Revenue and Agriculture to inquire into the pigment’s source.
+Months later, he received a reply from a T N Mukharji, an author and public servant.
+Mukharji described that in Mirzapur, Bengal, he had witnessed a group of cowherds (gwalas) feeding their cattle a restricted diet of mango leaves and water.
+The cows were malnourished and incredibly dehydrated, and this meant that their urine would turn a very bright shade of yellow.
+Curiously, mango leaves are known to contain the toxin urushiol, which is also found in poison ivy, and Mukharji noted that the cows ‘looked very unhealthy’.
+Their urine was said to have been collected and boiled into the consistency of a syrup before being strained and dried, producing a dirty yellow sediment that was then rolled and packaged off to London.

-Mukharji’s letter was published in the Royal Society of Arts Journal and soon after the pigment disappeared from the market – rumoured to be as a result of animal cruelty protests that led to a law forbidding further production.
-Interestingly, mango leaves are known to contain the toxin urushiol, which is also found in poison ivy.
-At the time, Hooker had a sample of the pigment examined by the chemist Carl Gräbe.
+Mukharji’s study was published in the Royal Society of Arts Journal.
+Not long after, Indian Yellow disappeared from the market, rumoured to be as a result of animal cruelty protests that led to a law forbidding further production.
+Hooker subsequently had a sample of the pigment examined by the chemist Carl Gräbe.

-The strange part of the story is that no trace can be found of the law, or the history of the pigment before the 1900s, except for Mukharji’s letter.
-Some say it may have been a hoax, although this is unlikely.
+Stranger still is what comes next.
+No trace of the pigment can be found stating the law or history surrounding Indian Yellow before the 1900s, except for Mukharji’s letter.
 There have been many investigations into the matter since.
-In 2002 the writer Victoria Finlay retraced the steps of Mukharji to Mirzapur, but found no evidence of the pigment.
-A 2018 publication investigated the original Carl Gräbe chemical analysis, confirming the animal origin of the sample and identifying the source as urine, based on the presence of hippuric acid, which is a key marker.
+Some say the letter may have been a hoax, although this is unlikely.
+In 2002 writer Victoria Finlay retraced the steps of Mukharji to Mirzapur, and recounts her mission in an enlightening account that can be found in the chapter on yellow in her book Colour: Travels Through the Paintbox.
+Unfortunately, though, Finlay’s travels led to no evidence of the pigment.
+It was as recently as 2018 that success was obtained on the matter: a publication investigating the original chemical analysis by Carl Gräbe confirmed the animal origin of the sample.
+It identified the source as cow urine, based on a key indicator – the presence of hippuric acid.

-Nugget-like lumps of the original Indian yellow pigment can be found in the Winsor & Newton archive, and helped our chemists to develop a colour of similar lightfastness and intensity in 1996.
-Available in our oil and watercolour ranges, the new Indian Yellow is a warm golden yellow with excellent transparency – a staple colour in any artist’s palette and a glazing essential.
+The original Indian Yellow was not wholly lightfast, like the modern-day synthetic replacement for Indian Yellow, which is made up of nickel azo, hansa yellow and quinacridone burnt orange.
+Nugget-like lumps of the original Indian yellow pigment can be found in the Winsor & Newton archive.
+These small finds helped our chemists in their quest to develop a colour of similar intensity in 1996.
+Available in our oil and watercolour ranges, the new Indian Yellow is a golden hue with excellent transparency and permanence – a staple colour in any artist’s palette and a glazing essential.